 Would you rather scream with your screen than curl up with a printed nightmare?
 No problem.
 Here are 10 of the most frightening films ever made.

-Bride of Frankenstein (1935).
-This film is Gothic horror as only the Golden Age of Hollywould could provide.
+This film is Gothic horror as only the Golden Age of Hollywood could provide.

 A touch of the spooky makes every day better, especially when it comes with candy and friends.
-Use our creepy collection of worrisome words and quivery quotes to keep the Samhain spirit alive until the day rolls round again!
+Use our creepy collection of worrisome words and quivery quotes to keep the Samhain spirit alive until all hallows eve rolls around again!